voicegain/platform/how-to/edge-on-cloud/universal-deployment-guide.md

 watch `kubectl get po`
 </pre>

-When you see the rex-0 pods in a Running state you can refresh your Voicegain Console session to see if your Edge Deployment is in a `Ready` state.
+When you see all rex-* pods in a Running state you can refresh your Voicegain Console session to see if your Edge Deployment is in a `Ready` state.

 ## <a id="step7"></a>Step 7: Start Using Voicegain
 Once the deployment has settled, follow the Customer-console link on your Edge Deployment page on [console.voicegain.ai](https://console.voicegain.ai "Voicegain Cloud Console") , log in, and begin transcribing!